 IoT has already gained adoption in several areas within the automotive sector.
-Some of the most interesting applications can be categorized as follows:
+Some of the most interesting applications of IoT in the automotive industry can be categorized as follows:

 - In-vehicle infotainment: Smart apps are being baked into car infotainment systems to provide in-car navigation, telematics, and entertainment.
 Google has partnered with several automakers to integrate its apps such as Google Maps, Play Store and Google Assistant into vehicle infotainment systems.
 Similarly, Apple CarPlay is offered as a feature in a number of mid- to high-end cars.
 Most vehicle infotainment systems today take the tethered or integrated form, which requires them to be connected to an external device for internet connectivity, such as a smartphone.
 Vehicles of the future will have software and connectivity features embedded into their infotainment systems, allowing drivers to access maps, on-demand entertainment, and a whole lot of internet-connected services on the go.